prajwalsdharan/frontendProjects/README.md

 # Sliding Puzzle Game

-Steps to Download:
-1. Download the Zip File
+Installation steps :
-2. Open the index.html in browser of your choice ( Tested with Chrome )
+1. Open the index.html in browser of your choice ( Tested with Chrome )
-3. Click on "New Game" and Enjoy the Game
+2. Click on "New Game" and Enjoy the Game

 Note: The game would use some of your localStorage capabilities of your browser